putuoka/c4it-blog/content/posts/2020/030-internalsvisibleto-attribute/article.md

 ---
 title: "Testing internal members with InternalsVisibleTo"
 path: "/blog/testing-internals-with-internalsvisibleto"
-tags: ["CSharp", "dotNET" , "MainArticle"]
+tags: ["CSharp", "dotNET", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Internal members can be accessed only within the same assembly.
 And for different assemblies?
 Here's for you the InternalsVisibleTo attribute!"
 created: 2020-06-02
 updated: 2020-06-02
 ---

-Do you remember the [__internal__ access modifier](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/internal "Internal keyword reference")?
-It allows you to __access classes, methods and properties only within files in the same assembly__.
+Do you remember the [**internal** access modifier](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/internal "Internal keyword reference")?
+It allows you to **access classes, methods and properties only within files in the same assembly**.

 But sometimes you need to have info about the internal state of that class but within a different assembly.
 An example is tests: they live in a different project, so a different assembly, but sometimes they need to access the internal properties of a class.